 - Multiple investigations by House Committee on Standards of Official Conduct and Office of Congressional Ethics.

 Among his many successes is helping to create and run the Coalition for Derivatives End-Users, which has roughly 300 active company and trade association members.
 The Coalition works on both legislative and regulatory fronts to help protect interests of end-user companies in the debate over appropriate regulation of derivatives and has been a highly-successful participant in these processes.
+The Coalition’s top priority – establishing a statutory margin exemption for end-users – is one of the only amendments to the Dodd-Frank Act that has become law.

 As a result of this work, Mr.Bopp has been named one of the 100 most influential people in finance by Treasury and Risk magazine.